-Don't Get Scammed by an Auto Transport Company in your area
+Don't Get Screwed by an Auto Transport Company in your area

-When searching for a the best local auto transport broker in your region, it's paramount that you proceed with extreme caution because there's always a chance that you may get scammed.
+When looking for a suitable local auto transport broker in your region, it's important that you proceed with extreme caution because there's always a chance that you may get scammed.
 Auto Transport brokers sell the contract to auto carriers for the shipment of your car.
 This means that choosing the wrong Auto Transport Broker can open you to unnecessary risk in regards to damage or loss of your car.

-Sure, there are many great auto brokers you can find in your region, but there are certain signals that you must be clearly wary of to ensure that your vehicle is in the right hands.
+Sure, there are many trustworthy auto brokers you can find in your area, but there are certain warning signs that you must be clearly wary of to ensure that your vehicle is in the right hands.

 4 warning signs to look for when finding a local auto transport broker

 Hold on; don't sign the dotted lines just yet.
-Stay away from a Local Auto Transport broker in your region that shows the following obvious signs:
+Stay away from a Local Auto Transport broker in your area that shows the following obvious signs:

 1. Advance deposits: The rule of the thumb dictates that you should'nt have to pay a deposit to a broker and only agree on payment once the contract has been completed.
 Of course, there are legitimate businesses that take deposits for insurance and safety, but most of the time brokers demand illegal payment for other reasons.
 Brokers often demand deposits so that they know they're getting their share of payment regardless of the quality of service provided by the vehicle carrier to you.
 And you should deny such payment because you never know what kind of a truck driver or carrier the broker sells the contract.

-2. Poorly done websites: Shady brokers often operate through websites and don't prefer spending a lot of money to make everything look good.
-When you visit the website of a local auto broker company in your area, a good way to find out about their legitimacy is by seeing their website design and the quality of content they have on it.
-A broker that exists for the sole purpose of scamming would have many grammatical mistakes in their content, poorly designed layout, and exaggerated claims that yell STAY AWAY! to anyone who knows what they're looking for.
+2. Poorly done websites: Shady companies often operate through websites and don't prefer spending a lot of money to make everything work.
+When you visit the website of a local auto broker company in your location, a good way to find out about their legitimacy is by seeing their website design and the quality of content they have published.
+A broker that exists for the sole purpose of scamming would have many grammatical mistakes in their content, poorly designed layout, and exaggerated claims that scream STAY AWAY! to anyone who knows what they're looking for.

-If after reading these you are a bit unsure about contacting a broker yourself then you there is a platform called USHip where you can create a real time auction for your car!
+If after reading these you are a bit unsure about speaking to a broker yourself then you there is a platform called USHip where you can create a real time auction for your car!